banados/spherex-tools/README.md

 # SPHEREx Data Downloader

-A Python script to download SPHEREx (Spectro-Photometer for the History of the Universe, Epoch of Reionization and Ices Explorer) data from IRSA for a list of astronomical coordinates.
+A Python script to download SPHEREx data from IRSA for a list of astronomical coordinates.

 ## Features